TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/Conceptual/ComponentNamingAndOrganization.md

 ### Editor Components

 These components are specialized for editing specific types of values.
-They handle the user input for different data types.
+In the context of Domain-Driven Design (DDD), value types are simple or complex data types that are immutable and have no identity.
+They represent concepts that are not entities but are significant to the business domain.
+The editors handle the user input for different value types, ensuring appropriate validation and formatting.

 **Naming Convention:**
 - Suffix: `Editor`
 - Example: `DateEditor.razor`, `NumericEditor.razor`, `PhoneEditor.razor`, `StringEditor.razor`

+**Examples of Value Type Editors**:
+- **DateEditor**: Handles input and validation for date values.
+- **NumericEditor**: Manages numeric inputs, including integers, floats, and decimals.
+- **PhoneEditor**: Specifically designed for phone number inputs, ensuring correct format.
+- **StringEditor**: Generic string input with validation for length, pattern, etc.
+- **Complex Value Type Editors**: Editors for more complex value types that may combine multiple fields or require more sophisticated validation, such as `AddressEditor` or `MoneyEditor`.

 ## Example Directory Structure